remix-run/remix/docs/future/vite.md

 Check out the [known issues with the Remix Vite plugin on GitHub][issues-vite] before filing a new bug report!

+#### Resources for general debugging

+The [Inspect plugin][vite-plugin-inspect] shows you each transformation that Vite performs on your code.
+It can be useful to see which plugin is causing the unexpected behavior.
+Not only that, but it can give you a better mental model for exactly how Remix handles splitting client and server code.

 #### HMR

 If you are expecting hot updates but getting full page reloads,